Mark Fisher on

-The Streaming Video Alliance recently hosted an executive roundtable featuring experts from Disney, BT, Verizon, Cisco and Qwilt.
+The Streaming Video Alliance hosted an executive roundtable featuring experts from Disney, BT, Verizon, Cisco and Qwilt.
 This one-hour discussion was filled with valuable information and insights into the latest developments in content delivery.
 I encourage you to listen to the full recording, but until you have the time, I’ve provided a distilled summary of the key points made by the speakers below.

 I’ll do this in three parts and simply let the direct quotes from the speakers tell the story.

 1 – Disney Streaming Services

 First, let’s hear Disney’s perspective on where they are headed, their commitment to Open Caching, and how they see value in working with service providers directly to take advantage of Open Caching.
 We’ll hear from Michael Fay, VP Distribution Strategy, Disney Streaming Services.